 The District's management is responsible for establishing and maintaining effective internal control, including evaluating and monitoring ongoing activities, to help ensure the appropriate goals and objectives are met, for the selection and application of accounting principles; and for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America (GAAP).
 This framework of internal control over financial reporting is further described in the "Internal Control-Integrated Framework" developed by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

 Condition

-The following material misstatement that we identified as a result of our audit procedures was brought to the attention of, and corrected by, District management:
+The following material misstatements that we identified as a result of our audit procedures over the financial statements for the fiscal year ended June 30, 2024, was brought to the attention of, and corrected by, District management: